Discussing Torah matters because the Torah matters

 The Pharisee neglects the weightier matters of the law, like mercy.
 But blessed are the merciful, for they shall receive mercy.

 Of note, a gnat and a camel are both unkosher; a Jewish audience would consume neither creature.
 However, eating a gnat might happen on accident or without notice.
-A camel––quite the opposite.
-So here he is, straining out gnats (criticizing others for wrongs done perhaps on accident or without realizing it) while the Pharisee partakes in enormous wrongdoing as he criticizes others to bolster his own ego.
+A camel, quite the opposite.
+So here goes the Pharisee, straining out gnats (criticizing others for wrongs done perhaps on accident or without realizing it) while he partakes in enormous wrongdoing as he criticizes others to bolster his own image.
 Where is his mercy to extend graciousness and forgive?
-Has he no sense of justice, applying grace to myself but none to others?
+Has he no sense of justice, applying endless grace to myself but none to others?

 Next: